AB45699/hmcts/README.md

 ## Available endpoints
 The server has two endpoints:
 1. GET ```/api/cases```
-  * This will return all tasks in the database in descending order of case_id (so in order latest inserted tasks).
+  * This will return all tasks in the database in descending order of case_id (so in order of the latest inserted tasks).

 2. POST ```/api/cases```
   * This allows posting of a new task.